 Enclose a cover letter that includes the following:

 a) Your full name, address, phone number, and an email address we can use to reach you.

 b) Your student ID (NSHE) number.
 Do NOT include your social security number.

-- If you do not choose one of these delivery options, or do not provide the information and/or self-addressed, stamped envelope, you will need to call the Core Writing Program Office to ask about your placement results.
+c)A correct, current, secure email address.
+Please note that if you do not provide an email, you will need to call the Core Writing Program Office to ask about your placement results.
 Please wait two business weeks before calling the office at 775-784-6709.

 d) A brief statement explaining why you believe you should be placed differently than your scores suggest.